 With SoFi Invest, you can invest as actively or as passively as you’d like.

-The Active SoFi Invest Brokerage Account has no required minimum balance, offers commission-free stock, ETF, and options trades, and its options trading is free of contract fees, too.
-SoFi does offer 24/7 cryptocurrency trading, too, but it charges a 1.25% markup on transactions.
-If you’re here for the crypto trading, there are better options for active traders.
+The Active SoFi Invest Brokerage Account has no required minimum balance, charges no commissions on stock, ETF, and options trades, and its options trading has no contract fees, either.

 The interface is still very much geared toward younger, less experienced investors—everything is focused on simplicity and ease of use, rather than an expanse of sophisticated tools.
 SoFi also offers budget-friendly features such as fractional shares, which allow you to invest for as little as $1.
 And SoFi even provides a social element, such as bringing SoFi members together at exclusive events.

 Want to put your portfolio on autopilot?
-SoFi’s robo-advisory services will create a portfolio for you free of charge (that can be designed to address one or several goals) and auto-rebalance it for you as necessary over time.
+SoFi’s robo-advisory services will create a portfolio for you for an annual 0.25% assets under management fee (that can be designed to address one or several goals) and auto-rebalance it for you as necessary over time.

 And unlike many brokerage companies with limited offerings, SoFi’s app allows you to manage a much wider range of financial services and products, such as banking, student loans, insurance, and mortgages.

-SoFi also occasionally has sign-up bonuses attached to its brokerage accounts and/or its crypto trading services, which you can read more about below.
+SoFi also occasionally has sign-up bonuses attached to its brokerage accounts, which you can read more about below.
 You can also visit SoFi to learn more or sign up today.
-You can also download the app for iOS and Android.

 public signup new2